-Applying for your Canadian Immigration Visa's is probably one of the most complicated procedures you will encounter on your Canadian immigration journey.
+Applying for your Canadian Immigration Visa is probably one of the most complicated procedures you will encounter on your Canadian immigration journey.
 Extensive research and attention to detail is required for a successful application as mistakes can prove very costly in both time and money.

 The effects of changes put in place by the Canadian government are now starting to be felt.
 The purpose of the changes are two-fold:

-1. Change the skilled worker process to one that is driven by employment prospects, not the person’s qualifications
+1. Change the skilled worker process to one that is driven by employment prospects, not the person’s qualifications called the express entry system.

 2. Reduce the Backlog which stretches to 6 years at some Visa Posts.